-Part 1 of this article series explored four zoning code strategies to accelerate heat pump adoption.
-Part 2 explored permitting and inspection improvements.
+Part 1 of this article series explores four zoning code strategies to accelerate heat pump adoption.
+Part 2 explores permitting and inspection improvements.

 Water and space heating are responsible for the majority of on-premise greenhouse gas emissions for residential buildings.
 That means replacing gas furnaces and water heaters with electric heat pump devices is necessary to get existing buildings off fossil fuels.
 But municipal processes are often complex and costly.
 SPUR has recommended local-level permitting solutions.
 State-level solutions are also needed.
 Contractors work across multiple jurisdictions, and only state solutions can eliminate the thorniest inconsistencies in how code compliance is implemented for heat pumps across California’s 483 municipalities.